Snapbrillia/quadraticvoting/src/README.md

 The required conditions are:

-- The deadline has passed,
+- The deadline reference UTxO is present, and the deadline has passed,

 - `S` is present,

 - `P` is present,

+- Project information reference UTxO is present,

 - A proper portion from the prize pool is sent to the associated project's wallet,